A travel guide to Lake Pukaki, the South Island’s most stunning lake

 Lake Pukaki is an essential stop on any South Island road trip.
+Here’s how to weave it into your itinerary; with the best places to stop and stay.

 It’s the kind of place that makes you stop and stare, trying to get your mind to make sense of what your eyes are seeing.
 It doesn’t seem possible that water can be this blue, cradled in the golden tussock of the Mackenzie basin.